Auto workers could go on strike within days. Here's what to know.

 What the UAW wants

-Topping auto workers' demands is a 46% pay raise over four years.
+Topping auto workers' demands is a 46% pay raise over four years, including an immediate 20% jump.
 Full-time assembly plant workers at Ford and GM currently make $32.32 an hour, while part-timers earn about $17 an hour.
 At Stellantis, full-time employees earn $31.77 an hour and part-time workers make almost $16 an hour.

 Automakers can afford pay raises because each of them has recorded hefty profits this year, UAW President Shawn Fain said.